South Atlantic Fishery Management Council

 Resilient Fisheries

-Another outcome of the Scenario Planning effort was the formation of the East Coast Climate Coordination Group (Coordination Group), which prioritizes and updates the Potential Action Menu each year.
+Another outcome of the Scenario Planning effort was the formation of the East Coast Coordination Group, which prioritizes and updates the Potential Action Menu each year.
 This leadership-level group works together to prioritize, estimate resource needs, and support coordinated implementation of the various actions that each organization undertakes.
-For more information on scenario planning, the Potential Action Menu, or the Coordination Group visit the Mid-Atlantic Fishery Management Council webpage.
+For more information on scenario planning, the Potential Action Menu, or the Coordination Group, visit the Mid-Atlantic Fishery Management Council webpage.

 South Atlantic Resilient Fisheries Projects